Skip to main content

 Think of creating a comprehensive content inventory as creating a map of everything you have on your website.
 It’s about cataloging every piece of content you own, ensuring nothing valuable is lost in the migration process.

-Performing this step matters because it allows you to see the full scope of your existing content, understand what needs to be improved, discarded, or migrated, and aligns every piece of content with your newly defined audience and goals.
+Performing this step matters because it allows you to see the full scope of your existing content, understand what needs to be improved, discarded, or migrated, and align every piece of content with your newly defined audience and goals.

 Action item: List all URLs, documenting their title, purpose, format, number of internal links, and other relevant details in the content audit template.
-You can fill the other details as we move along, so don’t worry about having all the details immediately.
+You can fill in the other details as we move along, so don’t worry about having all the details immediately.

 content audit template screenshot